kstrafe/Cxy-v0.1.0-draft.1/README.md

 The standard registers:
 "register_name" : <explanation>

 "cnt" : Integer register containing the result of the cnt instruction.
 "eq" : Boolean register containing the result of the eq instruction.
 "neq" : Boolean register containing the result of the neq instruction.
 "lt" : Boolean register containing the result of the lt instruction.
 "st" : Boolean register containing the result of the st instruction.

 "ptr" : Integer register containing the position of the text pointer.
 "mrk" : Integer register containing the position of the text marker.

 "size" : Integer register containing the size returned by the size instruction.
 "next" : Character returned by the "next" instruction.
 "prev" : Character returned by the "prev" instruction.

 "and" : Boolean result of the AND operator instruction.
 "or" : Boolean result of the OR operator instruction.
 "xor" : Boolean result of the XOR operator instruction.
 "not" : Boolean result of the NOT operator instruction.

 "capt" : String of the captured data between ptr and mrk.
 "drf" : Character of a dereferenced integer.

 "cntnt" : The content that is being operated upon.

+"odir" : Stores a full path + filename from adir.
+"isdr" : Boolean value whether the path in odir is a directory.
+"extp" : Extracted path from odir.
+"fln" : Extracted filename from odir.

 #### Instructions ####

  - note: delta means change.
  - Examples will contain frames of each instruction.
  - "||" denotes ptr and mrk position respectively. (mrk > ptr).
  - ">" denotes a sequence of statements, 1 or more.
  - "register : "x"" denotes the contents of a register.

 ##### ins #####

 Argument: 1 register.
 Output: delta in "cntnt".
 Uses: ptr, mrk.

 Description:
 Inserts text at the position of ptr-mrk.
 Behaviour is easier to explain by an example, so here is one:

 We see that ptr and mrk = 0.

 	cntnt: "||this is data"
 	> push x